 Restrictions apply.
 See individual descriptions.

 Series consists of materials, collected by newspaper staff, related to the Nanaimo Commonwealth Holding Society Bingo scandal, commonly known as "Bingogate."
 Includes copies of legal documents, newspaper articles and press releases, financial statements, and reports.
-Also includes a pamphlet about David Stupich, who was convicted of fraud in the case.
+Also includes a pamphlet about David Stupich, who was charged with misuse of bingo funds.

 Series 3: Bingo scandal materials